resema/fork-my-brain/techstack/k8s/Secret.md

 ```

 ### Creating a secret
-this is similar to the creation of [[ConfigMap]], but not shown in GCP Console.
+this is similar to the creation of [ConfigMap](/techstack/k8s/ConfigMap.md), but not shown in GCP Console.
 ```sh
 kubectl create secret generic [...]
 ```